aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 At the start, I have utilized the feature of `div`, which is an HTML element with a shape of rectangles.
 By setting the same value for the property `width` and `height` of these elements, I can easily generate a square like the first item from the left side in Figure 1.

-Then, to simulate such rotating animation, I would like to use `transform` and `transform-origin` property to implement it, rather than use Canvas, as Canvas is something complicated, which has been always confusing me.
+Then, to simulate such rotating animation, I would like to use the `transform` and `transform-origin` property to implement it, rather than use Canvas, as Canvas is something complicated, which has always been confusing me.

 ```css
 .item {